Flack27/Runeterra/5 - Resources/Additional Resources/Random NPC ideas.md

 **Introduction:** NPC that does something quite outrageous, hindering someone / something important in order to pick up a coin.
 The party will see this commotion happening, he will pick up the coin and go into the bar next to them to buy beer with it.

-**Someone like Practical Frost from The First Law** Especially with the humor from Gloka's POV in the book

 **Someone like Logan from The First Law**
 Split personality specifically the bloody nine could be a cool enemy